 - Adventurekeys: This coliving community offers all-in-one.
 Coworking, accommodation, and a surf school.
 You can choose between private rooms and suits or dorms.
 Prices start from 1,100 Euro per month for the full accommodation and coworking package.

 🧑🏻💻 Where to work from in Taghazout

 - SunDesk: SunDesk is located in the sunny surf village of Taghazout.
-Within a community of like-minded people, you can enjoy ocean views from all desks and continue working outdoor on their spacious terrace.
+Within a community of like-minded people, you can enjoy ocean views from all desks and continue working outdoors on their spacious terrace.
 SunDesk provides all amenities a coworking space needs including ergonomic workplaces, consistent fiber internet connection, and 24/7 access.

 - Adventurekeys: When you are into surfing, you can easily meet new surf buddies during your stay.
 Adventurekeys offers all-inclusive packages with surfing school, accommodation, and coworking.
-The work space provides private and shared work space, meeting rooms, high-speed internet and a bright, airy space.
+The workspace provides private and shared workspace, meeting rooms, high-speed internet, and a bright, airy space.

 Coffee shops in Taghazout

 - World of Waves: Next to their surf school, World of Waves welcomes you on their seaside terrace enjoying fresh seafood, a Moroccan tagine, and drinks.
 The restaurant makes a nice work spot for a few hours.

 - Train: The country offers a good railway network, connecting major cities.
 Trains are comfortable, fairly fast, and often reliable.
 Most trains run every 2 hours between the main cities of Morocco and prices are reasonably cheap.